Kassel

 17. June 2019

 40th open air festival.
 Interesting good music, good food, drinks as usual.
 Pricing average.
-They normally have a continuing cultural programme, no mainstream.
+They normally have a continuing cultural programme, no main stream.
 They have also Jam Sessions / Open Mic nights.
 Good place.
 Check it out.

 fatma s.